imanmossavat/OpenAlexProject/Installation guide.md

 ---

 ## What is needed

-Docker for GROBID(PDF metadata extraction) OPENALEX_EMAIL=your.email@example.com
+Email Adress for better rate limits open alex OPENALEX_EMAIL=your.email@example.com

 # Zotero Configuration (Optional - only needed for Zotero integration)